Ava Health

 California vs Texas: Healthcare Job Market Comparison

 The nation's two largest healthcare markets.
-California pays nurses the most; Texas offers lower cost of living.
+California pays nurses the most.
+Texas offers lower cost of living.

 California